dimartinot/gee_sar_fetcher/README.rst

 Python Import
 ~~~~~~~~~~~~~

-The main function of this library is the ``fetcher`` function:
+The main function of this library is the ``fetch`` function:

 .. code:: python

-   from geesarfetcher import fetcher
+   from geesarfetcher import fetch
    from datetime import date, timedelta

    fetch(